randoragon/dwmblocks/README.md

 **NOTE:** I'm using my own implementation of dwm status bar.
 Vanilla dwm uses the WM\_NAME X property, my version uses shared memory and fake signals.
 Read about more details [here](https://github.com/Randoragon/dwm#status-bar-rewrite).

+## Persistent modules

+My build of dwm adds "showStatus" next to "showBar".
+This allows to toggle on and off certain modules of dwmblocks without hiding the entire bar, which is a nice feature on lower-end machines or in case some module scripts are heavy.
+The modules that have a persistency value of 1 will always be visible if the bar is shown, whilst the ones that have persistency value of 0 will only be visible when the bar AND the status are shown.

 ## Icons

 I use [FontAwesome](https://fontawesome.com/) as my source for icons.
 This of course means that